asherk7/House-Price-Prediction/README.md

 ## Results
 Best model achieved an **RMSLE** of `0.228`.
-Achieved `0.13375` accuracy on the test set.
-Came in the top 5% of the Kaggle Submission Leaderboard.
+My best score achieved on the Kaggle Leaderboard: `0.13375` Came in the top 25% of the Kaggle Rolling Leaderboard.